ralphjsmit/filament/packages/forms/docs/20-custom-fields.md

 </x-dynamic-component>
 ```

-## Accessing the current operation in a Blade view
+## Accessing the current operation in the Blade view

 Inside the Blade view, you may access the current operation, usually `create`, `edit` or `view`, using the `$operation` variable: